Aji de gallina

 1 chopped onion

-4 chopped garlic cloves
+4 minced garlic cloves

-1/2 cup yellow ají paste
+1/2 cup yellow chili pepper paste (ají amarillo)

 2 cups vegetable mix (carrot, celery, leek)